ericmjl/essays-on-data-science/docs/people-skills/hiring.md

 Hence, it is crucial to effectively asses a candidate's coding skills.

 How do we assess coding skills?
+If a candidate interests me,
+I will proactively look out for their profile on GitHub to see what kind of code they've put out there.
+One well-maintained codebase is a positive;
+not having one is **not** a negative, as I understand not everybody has the privilege of time to maintain a codebase.

-I found one way to deeply evaluate a candidate's coding skills, which I would like to share here.
+I have found one way to deeply evaluate a candidate's coding skills, which I would like to share here.
+In this interview question,
-First, I would ask the candidate to bring a piece of code they are particularly proud of to the interview.
+I would ask the candidate to bring a piece of code they are particularly proud of to the interview.
 We would then go through the code together, code-review style.

 We intentionally ask candidates to pick the code they are proud of, which gives them a home-court advantage.
 They should be able to explain their code better than anyone else.
 They also won't need to live up to an imagined standard of excellence.
 Additionally, because this is their best work, we gain a glimpse into what standards of excellence they hold themselves to.

 During the code review,
 I would ask the candidate questions about the code.